Burning questions

 average microwave wattage

 The wattage of a microwave impacts its cooking speed and efficiency.
 Microwaves with higher wattage are often more effective at providing uniform heating throughout the food: the entire dish is more likely to be heated evenly, reducing the likelihood of cold spots.
-Higher-wattage microwaves may also offer more versatility in terms of the types of food they can handle.
+Higher-wattage microwaves may also offer more versatility in terms of the types of meal they can handle.
 They can deal with larger volumes and cook a wider variety of dishes effectively.

 Electricity consumption of a microwave is tiny